Texas Court Records

 - Date of issue

-- Vehicle information include make, model, color, and license number
+- Vehicle information includes make, model, color, and license number

 - Location of the offense